 If you need to pass the time until Bannerlord arrives, consider checking out our list of the best RPGs on PC.

-Does Mount and Blade 2: Bannerlord have a release date?
+What is Mount and Blade 2: Bannerlord's release date?

-Mount and Blade 2: Bannerlord will have a public demo at Gamescom 2019
+Mount and Blade 2: Bannerlord is playable at Gamescom right now

 How Mount and Blade 2: Bannerlord's singleplayer campaign works